2005 Bulgarian parliamentary election: Aftermath

-As no one party received a majority in the Assembly the Socialists were faced with the task of putting together a coalition government.
-The Socialists faced many difficulties when trying to establish a coalition as all of the other political parties that had crossed the 4% threshold in the parliament were to the right of the Socialists, meaning compromise would be needed to ensure a workable coalition agreement.
-The Socialists tried to form a coalition of the three largest parties: themselves, the NDSV, and the DPS.
-However, while they gained the support of the DPS, they failed to gain the support of the NDSV.
-While the Socialists tried to enter into a two party minority government with DPS as their coalition partner, this was rejected by parliament when despite voting for Sergei Stanishev to be prime minister in a close 120-119 vote the parliament voted against his proposed cabinet.
+As no one party received a majority in the Assembly, the BSP was faced with the task of putting together a coalition government.
+The BSP faced many difficulties when trying to establish a coalition as all of the other political parties that had crossed the 4% threshold in the parliament were to the right of them, meaning compromise would be needed to ensure a workable coalition agreement.
+The BSP tried to form a coalition of the three largest parties: the BSP, the NDSV, and the DPS.
+While they gained the support of the DPS, they failed to gain the support of the NDSV.
+The BSP tried to enter into a two party minority government with DPS as their coalition partner; however, this was rejected by parliament when despite voting for Stanishev to be prime minister in a close 120 to 119 vote, the parliament voted against his proposed cabinet.
 As per the constitution the mandate to form a government was passed to the next largest political party, NDSV.
-However, on August 11, NDSV announced that they had decided to reject the offer due to the "complicated political situation," this then lead to the third largest party, DPS to receive the mandate to try and form a coalition government, finally after talks with the leaders of the two largest parties Ahmed Dogan, leader of the DPS was able to form a coalition agreement between the Socialists, NDSV and his own DPS.
-Sergei Stanishev leader of the socialists was elected prime minister and the coalition held 169 seats in the 240 seat parliament.
+On August 11, NDSV announced that they had decided to reject the offer due to the "complicated political situation".
+This then lead to DPS, the third largest party, to receive the mandate to try and form a coalition government.
+After talks with the leaders of the two largest parties, Ahmed Dogan, the leader of DPS, was able to form a coalition agreement between the BSP, NDSV, and his own DPS.
+Stanishev, leader of the BSP was elected prime minister and the coalition held 169 seats in the 240 seat parliament.